Tyrrrz/YoutubeExplode/ReadMe.md

 ## Features

-- Retrieves information about videos, playlists, channels, media streams and closed caption tracks
+- Retrieve metadata on videos, playlists, channels, streams, and closed captions
-- Handles all types of videos, including legacy, signed, restricted, non-embeddable and unlisted videos
-- Works with media streams of all types -- muxed, embedded adaptive, dash adaptive
-- Downloads videos by exposing their media content as a stream
-- Supports media stream seeking and segmentation to circumvent throttling
-- Parses and downloads closed caption tracks
-- All metadata properties are exposed using strong types and enums
-- Provides static methods to validate IDs and to parse IDs from URLs
-- Fully asynchronous API
+- Execute search queries and get resulting videos
+- Get or download video streams, with support for seeking
+- Get closed captions or download them as SRT files
 - Works with .NET Standard 2.0+, .NET Core 2.0+, .NET Framework 4.6.1+
-- No need for an API key and no usage quotas

 ## Screenshots